-Approve the concept plan subject to 11 conditions.
+Approve the concept plan subject to 9 conditions.

-- 1. Increasing the pavement width of Road A to 26 ft to accommodate on-street guest parking. - 2.
-During the design plan phase, obtaining approval of Knox County Engineering & Public Works Department for the proposed location of the mail kiosk. - 3.
-During the design plan phase, ensuring that any required sight distance easement is provided for the horizontal curve of Road A approximately between station 3+00 and station 5+50, subject to review and approval by Knox County Engineering & Public Works Department. - 4.
-Ensuring connection to sanitary sewer and meeting any other relevant utility provider requirements. - 5.
+- 1. During the design plan phase, obtaining approval of Knox County Engineering & Public Works Department for the proposed location of the mail kiosk. - 2.
+During the design plan phase, ensuring that any required sight distance easement is provided for the horizontal curve of Road A approximately between station 3+00 and station 5+50, subject to review and approval by Knox County Engineering & Public Works Department. - 3.
+Ensuring connection to sanitary sewer and meeting any other relevant utility provider requirements. - 4.
 Providing street names that are consistent with the Uniform Street Naming and Addressing System within Knox County (County Ord.
-91-1-102). - 6.
-Meeting all applicable requirements of the Knox County Zoning Ordinance. - 7.
-Meeting all applicable requirements of the Knox County Department of Engineering and Public Works, including, but not limited to, ensuring that the stormwater retention pond(s) meet the standards. - 8.
-Before certification of the final plat for the subdivision, establishing a property owners association or other legal entity responsible for maintaining common facilities, such as common areas, amenities, private roads, and/or stormwater drainage systems. - 9.
-Ensuring that Land disturbance within the HP area does not exceed 6.3 acres, as recommended by the slope analysis (attached).
+91-1-102). - 5.
+Meeting all applicable requirements of the Knox County Zoning Ordinance. - 6.
+Meeting all applicable requirements of the Knox County Department of Engineering and Public Works, including, but not limited to, ensuring that the stormwater retention pond(s) meet all requirements. - 7.
+Before certification of the final plat for the subdivision, establishing a property owners association or other legal entity responsible for maintaining common facilities, such as common areas, amenities, private roads, and/or stormwater drainage systems. - 8.
+Ensuring that land disturbance within the Hillside Protection (HP) area does not exceed 6.3 acres, as recommended by the slope analysis (attached).
 The limit of disturbance is to be verified and delineated on the site with high-visibility fencing before grading permits are issued for the site.
 Undergrowth in the undisturbed HP areas may be cleared for passive recreational uses, such as walking trails.
-Selective tree removal is permissible for the removal of invasive species or to alleviate safety hazards, such as trees that are falling, dead, or dying.
-10. Providing a Type B landscape screen along the rear boundary between lots 14-30.
-Existing trees that remain can count toward this requirement. - 11.
-If during design plan approval or construction of the development, it is discovered that unforeseen off-site improvements within the right-of-way are necessary, the developer will either enter into a memorandum of understanding (MOU) with the County for these improvements or reimburse the County for their direct expenses (if completed by County crews) to make corrections deemed necessary. - ▶ Approve the development plan for a residential subdivision of one existing house and up to 23 attached dwelling units in the PR zone, based on the acreage on the final plat, and a peripheral setback reduction from 35 ft to 15 ft along the western and eastern boundary, as delineated in Exhibit B, subject to 3 conditions. - 1.
-Meeting all applicable requirements of the Knox County Zoning Ordinance. - 2.
-Before final plat approval, confirm that the property has adequate acreage for 30 dwellings units (at least 10.034 acres).
-The density of the development shall not exceed 2.99 du/ac. - 3.
+Selective tree removal is permissible for the removal of invasive species or to alleviate safety hazards, such as trees that are falling, dead, or dying. - 9.
+If during design plan approval or construction of the development, it is discovered that unforeseen off-site improvements within the right-of-way are necessary, the developer will either enter into a memorandum of understanding (MOU) with the County for these improvements or reimburse the County for their direct expenses (if completed by County crews) to make corrections deemed necessary. - ▶ Approve the development plan for a residential subdivision of attached dwelling units in the PR zone, and a peripheral setback reduction from 35 ft to 15 ft along the western and eastern boundaries, as shown on the site plan, subject to 3 conditions. - 1.
+No more than 22 attached dwelling units are permitted unless a new survey is approved and recorded verifying the subject property with the PR up to 2.99 du/ac zone is large enough to accommodate 1 additional attached dwelling unit. - 2.
+Meeting all applicable requirements of the Knox County Zoning Ordinance. - 3.
 The maximum height of the attached dwellings shall be 35 feet.